 Balkan Tour: Macedonia – Albania – Montenegro – Bosnia & Herzegovina – Serbia

-After breakfast we will visit Lake Ohrid.
-It is one of the oldest lakes in Europe and the one who represents natural border between Macedonia and Albania..
+After breakfast, we will visit Lake Ohrid.
+It is one of the oldest lakes in Europe and the one that represents the natural border between Macedonia and Albania.
 In 1979 UNESCO proclaimed Ohrid World Heritage site and then in 2010 NASA named one of Titan’s lakes after Lake Ohrid Also, we will have Ohrid Sightseeing where you will see Turgut Mosque, Old Bazaar, Zeynel Abidin Pasha Tekke, Krst Dzamija.
-After that we will have some free time for leisure or shopping.
+After that, we will have some free time for leisure or shopping.
 Overnight in Ohrid.

-After breakfast and check out we will proceed to one of the most beautiful parts of Adriatic coast of Montenegro, Budvanska Riviera,.
-Budva is a town that is famous for best entertainment and rest.
-The Old Town of Budva is firstly mentioned in chronicles as “town of Illyria” in 3rd century BC.
-The Old Town is a unique architectural and urban fusion, surrounded by medieval walls with a fortification, towers and city-gates.
-Then we will proceed to Sveti Stefan Island – one of the most exclusive summer resorts of Adriatic coast.
-This island was a shelter for local people during attack of pirates and Turks, but modern infrastructure represents a luxury hotel with private access for exclusive guests.
+After breakfast and check out we will proceed to one of the most beautiful parts of the Adriatic coast of Montenegro, Budvanska Riviera.
+Budva is a town that is famous for the best entertainment and rest.
+The Old Town of Budva is firstly mentioned in chronicles as the “town of Illyria” in the 3rd century BC.
+The Old Town is a unique architectural and urban fusion, surrounded by medieval walls with a fortification, towers and city gates.
+Then we will proceed to Sveti Stefan Island – one of the most exclusive summer resorts of the Adriatic coast.
+This island was a shelter for local people during the attack of pirates and Turks, but modern infrastructure represents a luxury hotel with private access for exclusive guests.
 Overnight in Budva.

-After breakfast we will have Sarajevo Walking Tour.
-Highlights of the tour are: Baščaršija Square – Sebilj Foutain – Oldest Street in Sarajevo – Old Orthodox Church – Cathedral of Sacred Jesus Heart – Synagogue – Gazi Husrev-bey Mosque – Clock Tower – Caravan Saray – Old Madraasa – Bazaar – Meeting of Cultures Spot – Sarajevo Roses – Hotel Europe – Assasination Spot – Latin bridge.
+After breakfast, we will have the Sarajevo Walking Tour.
+Highlights of the tour are Baščaršija Square – Sebilj Foutain – Oldest Street in Sarajevo – Old Orthodox Church – Cathedral of Sacred Jesus Heart – Synagogue – Gazi Husrev-bey Mosque – Clock Tower – Caravan Saray – Old Madraasa – Bazaar – Meeting of Cultures Spot – Sarajevo Roses – Hotel Europe – Assassination Spot – Latin bridge.
 Later we will proceed to Sarajevo War tour.
-Highlights are: Yellow fortress, City hall – Defenders cemetery – Olympic stadium Kosevo – Olympic hall Zetra – Romeo and Juliet of Sarajevo grave – St. Vitus heros chappel – Sniper Alley – Hotel Holiday Inn – Old Yugoslav military barrack – Sarajevo Roses – Cellist of Sarajevo – Tunnel of Hope – bob sleigh track – frontlines – one of main headquarters of Bosnian Serbs during the siege – Sarajevo local guide.
+Highlights are: Yellow fortress, City hall – Defenders cemetery – Olympic stadium Kosevo – Olympic hall Zetra – Romeo and Juliet of Sarajevo grave – St. Vitus heroes chappel – Sniper Alley – Hotel Holiday Inn – Old Yugoslav military barrack – Sarajevo Roses – Cellist of Sarajevo – Tunnel of Hope – bobsleigh track – frontlines – one of main headquarters of Bosnian Serbs during the siege – Sarajevo local guide.
 Overnight in Sarajevo.

 Contact us for any info: